viam-modules/event-manager/README.md

 *list*

-Notifications types when an event triggers.
+Notifications when an event triggers.

-"type" is one of sms|email.
+"type" is one of sms|email|webhook_get.

 "preset" is a string specifying the name of the preset message to send.

 "to" is a list of phone numbers or email addresses.

 "include_image" - whether to include an image of the event (if available) in the SMS.
 Default is true.

+"url" - for webhook_get, the URL to call.

+The following are also sent in a *template_vars* object for sms and email:

+"event_name" - The configured event name.

+"triggered_class" - For computer vision triggers, the triggered class.

+"triggered_camera" -  For computer vision triggers, the triggered camera.

 #### actions